yaronf/composite-mldsa/draft-reddy-tls-composite-mldsa.md

 IANA is requested to update the "TLS SignatureScheme" registry in the following way:

 1. Add a new column titled "Extension Restriction" :
-   This column will indicate if a particular Sigsignature algorithm is restricted to specific TLS extension.
+   This column will indicate if a particular signature algorithm is restricted to specific TLS extensions.

 2. Update the entries for mldsa44_rsa3072_pkcs1_sha256 and mldsa65_rsa4096_pkcs1_sha384:
    In the new "Extension Restriction" column, indicate the following for these algorithms: